Place-changing regeneration contributes to Morgan Sindall Group plc’s results

 Our focus continues to be creating vibrant, sustainable places that improve the fortunes of our towns, cities and local communities.”

-We’ve had a strong start to the year, with some important milestones including the extension of our English Cities Fund joint venture, which uniquely positions us to deliver vital regeneration and placemaking, complementing the national levelling up agenda.”
+We’ve had a strong start to the year, with some important milestones including the extension of our ECF joint venture, which uniquely positions us to deliver vital regeneration and placemaking, complementing the national levelling up agenda.”

 We’ve been working with the public and private sector to overcome challenges and unlock complexity for nearly 40 years.
 We’ll continue collaborating with our partners around the UK to solve problems for communities through our places and build a brighter future, together.”